Petz map recovery for long-range entangled quantum many-body states

 where

 is the conformally-invariant cross-ratio.
 At small $\eta$, we find that

-In what follows, we will show that the minimum Petz map infidelity $-\overline{\log F_t}$ can always be achieved at $t=0$ and that $-\overline{\log F_0} \propto \overline{I}(A:C|B)$ at small $\eta$.
+In what follows, we will show that the best recovery fidelity of the Petz map can always be achieved at $t=0$ and that $-\overline{\log F_0} \propto \overline{I}(A:C|B)$ at small $\eta$.
 We provide analytical proof for the stabilizer MIPT.
 For Haar random MIPT, we both provide numerical evidence and an analytical explanation in terms of boundary conformal field theory.